 The Meaning of Numbers: The Number 48

-The meaning of the number 48 is linked to several facts both in and related to the Bible.
+The meaning of the number 48 is linked to several facts both in and related to in Scripture.

 In 48 A.D., both the Apostle Paul and Barnabas reside in the city of Syrian Antioch.
 They began their stay in the city in 46 A.D. after completing Paul's first missionary journey.
 Unfortunately, Paul's first tour will be the only one they will carry out together.
 The pair separate over the issue of John Mark before the second missionary journey starts in late autumn of 49 A.D.
 Paul takes Silas on his second evangelistic trip while Barnabas takes John Mark on a preaching tour back through the island of Cyprus.